Cranbrook bills itself as the basecamp of the Kootenays as it offers easy access to…

 Distance to Lillian Lake

 The trail to Lillian Lake heads down and over the Kananaskis River on a well-built suspension bridge.
-Once you’ve across the bridge turn left and follow Galatea Creek, basically all the way to the lake – a distance of 5.7 kilometres with an elevation gain of 492 metres (1,614 feet).
+Once you’ve across the bridge turn left and follow Galatea Creek, basically all the way to the lake – a distance of 5.7 km with an elevation gain of 492 m (1,614 feet).

 Along the way there are numerous small bridges to cross – all rock solid – as well as many avalanche paths.
 That’s why this hike is not recommended for winter touring.